Hynek Krušina of Lichtenburg

-Hynek Krušina of Lichtenburg (also: Henry Kruschina of Lichtenburg, in Hynek Krušina IV. z Lichtenburka; 1392 – 4 March 1454, Kłodzko (Kladsko, Glatz)) was a Hussite commander and governor and lien holders of the County of Kladsko, the Duchy of Münsterberg and the city of Ząbkowice Śląskie (Frankenstein).
+Hynek Krušina of Lichtenburg (also: Henry Kruschina of Lichtenburg, in Hynek Krušina IV. z Lichtenburka; 1392 – 4 March 1454, Kłodzko (Kladsko, Glatz)) was a knight, Hussite commander and governor and lien holders of the County of Kladsko, the Duchy of Münsterberg and the city of Ząbkowice Śląskie (Frankenstein).

 Origin, family and possessions

-Hynek Kruschina was a member of the Lichtenburg family, which in turn was a branch of the powerful Ronow dynasty.
+Hynek Krušina was a member of the Lichtenburg family, which in turn was a branch of the powerful Ronov dynasty.
 His father was John Krušina of Lichtenburg, who was a Royal Colonel and Chamberlain and Burgrave of the Duchy of Jawor.

 After his father died, Hynek was influenced by Čeněk of Wartenberg. Čeněk probably persuaded Hynek to participate in the Bohemian Diet of 1415, where he protested against the condemnation of Jan Hus at the Council of Constance.
 Hynek and his brothers Alexander (who died c.
-1422) and John inherited his possessions of Opočno, Kumburk Castle and Albrechtice.
-As Alexander and John were still minors, Hynek acted as their guardian and regent.
+1422) and Jan inherited his possessions of Opočno, Kumburk Castle and Albrechtice.
+As Alexander and Jan were still minors, Hynek acted as their guardian and regent.
 However, Queen Sophie of Bavaria claimed Albrechtice as part of her jointure.
 Hynek would not accept the loss of Albrechtice and a military conflict broke out, which was decided in 1414 in favour of the Queen.
-Probably as a result of this conflict, Hynek found himself in financial difficulties and was forced to sell Opočno, which he had intended to give to John when the latter came of age.
-To compensate for this, he purchased the Lordship of Hostinné from Tristan of Redern.
+Probably as a result of this conflict, Hynek found himself in financial difficulties and was forced to sell Opočno, which he had intended to give to Jan when the latter came of age.
+To compensate for this, he purchased the estate of Hostinné from Tristan of Redern.

-In 1420 at Wrocław, Hynek and his brother John and other Bohemian nobles openly defied Emperor Sigismund.
-Shortly thereafter he was appointed captain of a Hussite army at the Battle of Vysehrad.
+In 1420 at Wrocław, Hynek and his brother Jan and other Bohemian nobles openly defied Emperor Sigismund.
+Shortly thereafter he was appointed captain of a Hussite army at the Battle of Vyšehrad.
 Later that year, at Mount Oreb in Třebechovice pod Orebem near Hradec Králové, he founded the Orebites, a federation of East Bohemian towns which was led by the priest Ambrož Hradecký and pursued egalitarian goals.

 In 1425 or later Hynek married to Anna Zajíc of Hasenburg, a daughter of William Zajíc of Hasenburg, who was an outspoken opponent of the Hussites and sided with emperor Sigismund.
-Anna and Hynka had a son named William (born: before 1430; died around 1487), whom they had named in honor of his maternal grandfather.
+Anna and Hynek had a son named William (born before 1430; died around 1487), whom they had named in honor of his maternal grandfather.

 Hynek opposed the atrocities committed by the Taborites, but nevertheless participated in the Battle of Aussig in 1426.
 In 1428, he changed sides and submitted himself to the emperor.
 He then returned to his own estates.

-Hynek's brother John was murdered in 1434, after a dispute with the city council of Broumov.
-After John's death, the Lordship of Hostinné fell back to Hynek.
+Hynek's brother Jan was murdered in 1434, after a dispute with the city council of Broumov.
+After Jan's death, the estate of Hostinné fell back to Hynek.
 In 1437, King Sigismund gave him the Lordship of Miletín, which his father had already held from 1404 to 1407.